Kushner family puts brakes on talks to buy Miami Marlins

-MIAMI (AP) -- The Kushner family, which has close ties to the White House, has put the brakes on its negotiations to buy the Miami Marlins because of a report team owner Jeffrey Loria may be nominated by President Trump to become ambassador to France.
+MIAMI (AP) -- The Kushner family, which has close ties to the White House, put the brakes on its negotiations to buy the Miami Marlins because of a report team owner Jeffrey Loria may be nominated by President Donald Trump to become ambassador to France.

 Joshua Kushner, whose older brother is an adviser to the president, has a preliminary agreement to buy the Marlins.
 But in a statement released late Wednesday by Kushner's brother-in-law, Joseph Meyer, the family expressed concern the sale might ''complicate'' the ambassadorship appointment.